-Here are some psychological warning signs of drug addition to look out for:
+Here are some psychological warning signs of drug addiction to look out for:

 Here are some behavioural symptoms to be aware of:

 Every drug has a different effect on your wellbeing and psychical health.
-The effect can depend on numerous factors including the drug’s strength, dosage, how often and how long you’ve been taking the drug, your psychical and mental health prior to taking drugs, how you ingested the drug, environment, if you missed it with other substances, and more.
-Amongst the most common side effects, you’ll find you’re more likely to have an accident, because you’re not aware of your surroundings.
-You also make yourself more vulnerable of a sexual assault or violence.
+The effect could depend on numerous factors, including the drug’s strength, dosage, how often and how long you’ve been taking the drug, your psychical and mental health before taking drugs, how you ingested the drug, environment if you missed it with other substances and more.
+Amongst the most common side effects, you’ll find you’re more likely to have an accident because you’re not aware of your surroundings.
+You also make yourself more vulnerable to sexual assault or violence.

 Drugs also have many long-term effects, including cancer, damage to your organs, collapsed veins (if you inject), mood swings, reduced or increase hair growth, and more.
-The come down from drugs can be the most difficult part of drug abuse.
+The comedown from drugs can be the most difficult part of drug abuse.
 For example, many uses experience fatigue, hunger, cold sweats, migraines, difficulty sleeping and more.
-Due to these after-effects, a user will continue taking drugs to return back to the positive effects they associate with drugs.
+Due to these after-effects, users will continue taking drugs to return to the positive effects they associate with drugs.
 However, this is where drug addiction begins and becomes hard to battle alone.